PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 Physically the sun is made up of a huge number of hydrogen atoms and the uncertainty of the suns radius is therefore much larger than the size of a single hydrogen atom itself which is why the addition and subtraction of the radius of a hydrogen atom from the sun is insignificant.
 When using division of the radius of the sun by the radius of the hydrogen atom, the approximate number of hydrogen atoms along the diameter of the sun is returned.
 This is a very large number of hydrogen atoms and therefore a difference of a single hydrogen atom is insignificant with respect to this very large number.

-## Scientific Notation in Binary
+## The Binary Point and Binary Scientific Notation Modified by IEEE

-The above scientific notation uses the decimal system (base ten; characters 0-9), but as discussed earlier computers operate using binary switches known as bits (base two; characters 0-1).
-We must therefore look at a binary equivalent of scientific notation to representing a floating point number.
+Scientific notation was discussed in decimal (10), which uses the decimal point, the base ten and the characters ```0-10```.
+A computer can only encode a number usign a series of binary (2) switches known as bits.
+A floating point number is stored on a computer using modified binary scientific notation.

-Let's explore converting a floating point decimal (base 10) into a floating point decimal (base 2).
+Let's explore converting a floating point decimal (10) into a floating point decimal (2).

 Take:

 ```
-0.25 (base 10)
+0.25
 ```

 Let's begin to convert this into binary.
 To do this multiply the number by 2 and divide it by 1 in a series of steps.
 If the value before the decimal point is 0 subtract 0, if the value before the decimal point is 1 subtract 1.